doraadong/product_info/README.md

 Very welcome!
 Please feel free to say whatever you want to make about the solution or the shitty looking front-end.

-## Contributing
-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to me.

 ## License